nusrathParveen1729/SOFTSELL-PROJECTT/README.md

-# SoftSell - Empowering Women Entrepreneurs
+# SoftSell - Software resale startup

 SoftSell is a web platform built with **React** and **Vite** designed to empower women entrepreneurs.
 It features a simple marketplace for selling products, secure payment integration, and an AI-powered chatbot for real-time support.